Fire (Kittie album): Composition and lyrics

 Fire has been described as heavy metal and groove metal.
 Kerrang! identified the album's core as "straight, relentless metal, sometimes melodic but mostly powering through with sinew and vim".
 Critics largely agreed that whilst Kittie's return from their hiatus was brought about due to the renewed popularity of the nu metal genre which they were associated with early on in their career, the album bore little resemblance to their early sound.
-Morgan Lander said that the "ultimate goal" of Fire was "to bring the [Kittie] sound to the modern era", and felt that it featured elements from all of the band's previous albums, though its writing was primarily informed by the "big riffs" and vibes of their second album Oracle (2001).
+Morgan said that the "ultimate goal" of Fire was "to bring the [Kittie] sound to the modern era", and felt that it featured elements from all of the band's previous albums, though its writing was primarily informed by the "big riffs" and vibes of their second album, Oracle (2001).
 Its songs mix heaviness and aggression with melody and hooks, and feature vocal harmonies, with Morgan alternating between guttural, screamed and cleanly sung vocals.
-Metal Hammer attributed Morgan's vocal approach on Fire to her recent activity as the vocalist of the Canadian melodic death metal band Karkaos; Morgan credited her tenure in the band with helping her find "new ranges and new vocal techniques" that she would use on the album.
+Morgan credited her recent activity as the vocalist of the Canadian melodic death metal band Karkaos with helping her find "new ranges and new vocal techniques" that she would use on the album.

 Fire is a story of rebirth and resurrection.
 It's [Kittie's] story, marked by the highest highs and the lowest lows. [...]
 If there's anything I want to give people, it's the message that it's never too late.
 Seize the chance.
 If you fall, get up with your head held high and you will overcome anything that stands in your way.